|Nutritional Guidelines (per serving)|

 In this vegetarian and vegan recipe, you char the eggplant, similar to making Indian bhaigan ka barta, then add it to a meatless potato and tomato curry with plenty of curry powder, cumin seeds and a bit of cayenne pepper.
 It's delicious with or without the optional yogurt.
 Leave it out if you're eating dairy-free and vegan, or use a soy substitute.
 Pair it with rice or quinoa for a full meal.

-- After about 5-6 minutes, eggplant skin should be well charred, so turn the eggplant so that the flame can char all sides of the eggplant.
+After about 5 to 6 minutes, eggplant skin should be well charred, so turn the eggplant so that the flame can char all sides of the eggplant.
 The same process goes if you're using a gas stove.
 Use tongs to hold the eggplant directly in the flame and occasionally turn until all sides are well charred.
 The eggplant should be nice and soft.

-- If you'd rather use a broiler, set your oven to broil or preheat your broiler.
-Place the whole eggplants in the pre-heated oven and heat until soft, about 10-12 minutes, turning occasionally.
+If you'd rather use a broiler, set your oven to broil or preheat your broiler.
+Place the whole eggplants in the preheated oven and heat until soft, about 10 to 12 minutes, turning occasionally.

-- While the eggplant is being charred, chop the potatoes into about 1-inch chunks and pre-cook the potatoes.
+While the eggplant is being charred, chop the potatoes into about 1-inch chunks and pre-cook the potatoes.
 You can boil the potatoes in a pot of water until just barely tender (they'll cook later along with the eggplant and spices) or in the oven or microwave if you prefer.
-(I usually like to leave the skin on when preparing potatoes, but you can peel them if you'd like).

 Try a squeeze of lemon juice or a bit of fresh chopped cilantro to top it all off.